 Both the LLNRD and NeDNR are active participants in the Lower Platte River Basin Coalition (a group comprised of the seven Lower Platte River Basin NRDs and NeDNR).
 The purpose of this group is to develop a voluntary water management plan for the Lower Platte River Basin.
 Plan components could subsequently be incorporated into individual NRD IMPs to provide consistency in water management actions across NRD boundaries.
-NeDNR has representatives that serve on both the managers and technical committees [wc4].
-For more information about the Coalition, please see https://lprbc.nebraska.gov/.
+NeDNR has representatives that serve on both the managers and technical committees.
+LLNRD's General Manager serves as chair for the management committee of the coalition, LLNRD's Assistant General Manager serves as chair for the technical committee.
+Two LLNRD serve as representatives on the Board of Directors.

+For more information about the Coalition, please see https://lprbc.nebraska.gov/